From: UPS Packet Service

 www.fedex.com

-That last area was in play in July 2008, when e-mail users experienced the onset of a virus spread through messages purporting to come from the United Parcel Service (UPS) or Federal Express (FedEx) parcel delivery companies.
-The bogus messages informed users about packages they had supposedly sent that could not be delivered due to incorrect recipient addresses and invited them to open and print out attached invoices in order to claim the undelivered packages at UPS offices.
-The messages included a file attachment called 'ups_invoice.zip' which actually harbored a malicious executable file called 'ups_invoice.exe', but the attachment displayed a Microsoft Word icon to make it appear like a harmless Word document and thereby lure recipients into clicking on it.
+That last area usually comes into play around the winter holiday season, when e-mail users experience the onset of a viruses spread through messages purporting to come from parcel delivery companies such as the United Parcel Service (UPS) or Federal Express (FedEx).
+The bogus messages typically inform users about packages they have supposedly sent that could not be delivered due to incorrect recipient addresses and invite them to open and print out attached invoices in order to claim the undelivered packages.
+The messages include file attachments with names like 'ups_invoice.zip' that actually harbor malicious executable files ('ups_invoice.exe' or the like) and display as a Microsoft Word icon to make it appear like a harmless Word document and thereby lure recipients into clicking on it.

 Attention Virus Warning